Nicolaus Copernicus

-Copernicus was born and died in Royal Prussia, a semiautonomous and multilingual region created within the Crown of the Kingdom of Poland from lands regained from the Teutonic Order after the Thirteen Years' War.
+Copernicus was born and died in Royal Prussia, a semi-autonomous and multilingual region created within the Crown of the Kingdom of Poland from lands regained from the Teutonic Order after the Thirteen Years' War.

 A polyglot and polymath, he obtained a doctorate in canon law and was a mathematician, astronomer, physician, classics scholar, translator, governor, diplomat, and economist.
 From 1497 he was a Warmian Cathedral chapter canon.
 In 1517 he derived a quantity theory of money—a key concept in economics—and in 1519 he formulated an economic principle that later came to be called Gresham's law.
 (Note: "Copernicus seems to have drawn up some notes [on the displacement of good coin from circulation by debased coin] while he was at Olsztyn in 1519.
 He made them the basis of a report on the matter, written in German, which he presented to the Prussian Diet held in 1522 at Grudziądz ...
 He later drew up a revised and enlarged version of his little treatise, this time in Latin, and setting forth a general theory of money, for presentation to the Diet of 1528.")

 Life

 Copernicus's Toruń birthplace (ul.
 Kopernika 15, left).
 Together with no. 17 (right), it forms Muzeum Mikołaja Kopernika.

-Nicolaus Copernicus was born on 19 February 1473 in the city of Toruń (Thorn), in the province of Royal Prussia, in the Crown of the Kingdom of Poland, to German-speaking parents.
+Nicolaus Copernicus was born on 19 February 1473 in the city of Thorn (Toruń), in the province of Royal Prussia, in the Crown of the Kingdom of Poland, to German-speaking parents.

-His father was a merchant from Kraków and his mother was the daughter of a wealthy Toruń merchant.
+His father was a merchant from Kraków and his mother was the daughter of a wealthy Thorn merchant.
 Nicolaus was the youngest of four children.
-His brother Andreas (Andrew) became an Augustinian canon at Frombork (Frauenburg).
-His sister Barbara, named after her mother, became a Benedictine nun and, in her final years, prioress of a convent in Chełmno (Kulm); she died after 1517.
-His sister Katharina married the businessman and Toruń city councilor Barthel Gertner and left five children, whom Copernicus looked after to the end of his life.
+His brother Andreas (Andrew) became an Augustinian canon at Frauenburg (Frombork).
+His sister Barbara, named after her mother, became a Benedictine nun and, in her final years, prioress of a convent in Kulm (Chełmno); she died after 1517.
+His sister Katharina married the businessman and Thorn city councilor Barthel Gertner and left five children, whom Copernicus looked after to the end of his life.
 Copernicus never married and is not known to have had children, but from at least 1531 until 1539 his relations with Anna Schilling, a live-in housekeeper, were seen as scandalous by two bishops of Warmia who urged him over the years to break off relations with his "mistress".